EcologyR/labeleR/README.md

   comm.type.column = "Comm.type")
 ```

+In this example, each certificate will be rendered in an individual PDF
+document.

 | ![Participation certificate example](man/figures/Participation_certificate.png) |
 |---------------------------------------------------------------------------------|

 ## 2.3 Accreditations

-Accreditations are rendered in a single document, with eight
+Accreditations (and all documents from now onwards) are rendered in a
-accreditation cards per DIN-A4 page.
-They have only two variable fields
+single document, with eight accreditation cards per DIN-A4 page.
+They
-(name and affiliation), and can include two top images, although are not
+have only two variable fields (name and affiliation), and can include
-signed.
-Accreditation cards include a dot line in the bottom for
+two top images, although are not signed.
+Accreditation cards include a
-individual hand-edition.
+dot line in the bottom for individual hand-edition.

 | ![Accreditations (blank)](man/figures/Accreditations_blank.png) |
 |-----------------------------------------------------------------|